Krelborn/KILabel/README.md

 ```

 ## Things to know
-* To handle taps on links you attach a block to the label's linkTapHandler property (See sample code).
+* To handle taps on links attach a block to one of the label's tap handler properties (See sample code).
 * Usernames and hashtag links are coloured using the label's **tint** property.
 This can be configured through IB.
 * URLs are attributed using the **NSLinkAttributeName** and are displayed accordingly.
 * It should be possible to use either the label's **text** or **attributedText** properties to set the label content.